saranramesh03/SpotifAI/README.md

 # SpotifAI
-Uses OpenAI's GPT-3 model to recommend songs based on user's favorite song and creates a Spotify playlist.
+This web app uses OpenAI's GPT-3 model (used in ChatGPT) and SpotiPy to recommend songs based on user's favorite song, and creates a Spotify playlist full of multiple curated songs.
 Requires OpenAI key to use.